Floppinqq/floppaHack-src-git/README.md

 - Tripi for the crazy suffix
 - Zori for pasted wrapper
 - Gamesense from @UIDevMan for custom view model better
+- emphack+ from historian by the initial strafe
 - if i forget someone srry kek

 # Why i turned it public